Young Advocates for Fair Education: Members

 Yaffed was founded in 2012 by Naftuli Moster, a former member of Brooklyn's Belz Hasidic community.
 Moster grew up in Borough Park, Brooklyn, one of 17 children in a Hasidic family.
 Yiddish was his first language.
 He attended a yeshiva in Borough Park where secular studies were almost non-existent.

-In 2022 Moster resigned and Beatrice Weber replaced him as Executive Director.
-She has a bachelor's degree in psychology from Touro College.
+In 2022 Moster resigned and Beatrice Weber replaced him as Executive Director, later moving to a role of Senior Adviser.
+Weber has a bachelor's degree in psychology from Touro College.
 Like Moster, Weber was raised in a Hasidic community, with a modicum of secular education.
 She is divorced from her Hasidic husband, with whom she had ten children.
 As of December 2022, her children all still attended Hasidic schools, including Yeshiva Mesivta Arugath Habosem in Williamsburg, Brooklyn, which she successfully sued over its education system.

+In June 2024, Adina Mermelstein Konikoff was promoted to Interim Executive Director, and tool on the role fully in November, replacing Weber.
+Konikoff was previously the organization's Director of Development.

 Mission

-Yaffed's aim is to improve educational curricula within ultra-Orthodox schools, in compliance with New York State Law.
+Yaffed's stated aim is to improve educational curricula within ultra-Orthodox schools, in compliance with New York State Law.
 They work to raise awareness about the importance of general studies education, and encourage elected officials, Department of Education officials, and the leadership of the ultra-Orthodox world to act responsibly in preparing their youth for economic sufficiency, and for broad access to the resources of the modern world.
 Their stated mission is to ensure that all students receive the critical tools and skillsets needed for long-term personal growth and self-sufficient futures.

 Under New York state law, private schools, including yeshivas, are required to provide curricula that are "substantially equivalent" to those provided in the public schools.
 According to The Jewish Week, while public schools are required to provide at least five hours of education per day, many Hasidic yeshivas only provide 90 minutes of secular education per day to boys, and no secular education to them at all after the age of about 13.

 According to Moster, Yaffed's strategy has been "to get people from within the Hasidic community to speak up and demand a change in the current education system, where 14-year-olds spend 14 hours a day without learning a single word of English, math, science, history, or geography".

 The Jerusalem Post has noted that Yaffed is one of several Jewish activist organizations around the globe, including Israel, the U.S., U.K., Canada, and Belgium, who are working towards having Hasidic yeshivas meet the general standards of secular education.